-When Using Intermittent Auscultation ^{a,b} Latent phase (<4 cm) Latent phase (4-5 cm) Active phase (≥6cm) Second stage (passive fetal descent) Second stage (active pushing) Low-risk without oxytocin At least hourly Every 15-30 minutes Every 15-30 minutes Every 15 minutes Every 5-15 minutes

-Note. ^aFrequency of assessment should always take into consideration maternal-fetal condition and at times will need to occur more often based on maternal-fetal clinical needs, for example a temporary or on-going change in maternal or fetal status.
+Latent phase (<4 cm) Latent phase (4-5 cm) Active phase (≥ 6 cm) Second stage (passive fetal descent) Second stage (active pushing) Low-risk without oxytocin Insufficient evidence to make a recommendation Frequency at the discretion of the midwife or physician Every 15-30 minutes Every 15-30 minutes Every 15 minutes Every 5-15 minutes aFrequency of assessment should always be determined based on the status of the mother and fetus and at times will need to occur more often based on their clinical needs, e.g., in response to a temporary or on-going change.

-^bSummary documentation is acceptable and individual hospital policy should be followed.
+TABLE 1 ASSESSMENT AND DOCUMENTATION OF FETAL STATUS USING INTERMITTENT AUSCULTATIONa,b bSummary documentation is acceptable, and individual hospital policy should be followed.